Economics (ECON)

 General Education: International

 Analysis of international trade and financial transactions; trade policy; foreign exchange markets; adjustment processes; and international monetary system.
 May include evening exams.
-Typically offered: Fall.
 Typically Offered: Fall.

 General Education: International